fernandacajueiro/color-guess-project/README.md

 - The button must have the **id** `reset-game`.
 - When clicking the button, new colors must be generated via JavaScript and the `rgb-color` element must be updated.
-- Upon clicking the button, the `answer` element should return to its initial state, displaying the text `"Choose a color"`.
+- Upon clicking the button, the `answer` element should return to its initial state, displaying the text `"Escolha uma cor"`.

 ## BONUS